a-maliarov/amazoncaptcha/.github/ISSUE_TEMPLATE/constantly-not-solved.md

 Code goes here
 ```

-**If your endpoint is not ".from_webdriver", paste the code of how you download the image**
+**If your endpoint is not ".fromdriver", paste the code of how you download the image**
 ```python
 Code goes here
 ```